rrfvtgb/Suncrafters/README.md

 ===========

-Game developed with ogre3d on a minecraftlike model (Terrain only) GameplayBased on a mix of starcraft/warcraft & wow.
+Game developed with ogre3d on a minecraftlike model (Terrain only)

+GameplayBased on a mix of starcraft/warcraft & wow.

+To compile you will need Ogre 1.7's folder next to suncrafter's folder

 #Roadmap